marcel-maqsood/Mezzio-Session-Auth-Middleware/README.md

     //...
 ],
 ```
-Our LoginHandler needs exactly that syntax to work properly.
+Our LoginHandler and SessionAuthMiddleware need exactly that syntax to work properly.
+If you don't define loginHandling, the SessionAuthMiddleware won't be able to detect the routes and where they belong to.

 #### Keep in mind: ####
 The 'routename' (like: 'authorizedPage') of each route is also its permission; so for every route that you define, you have to add a permission inside the database and connect it to the desired groups.